ianboyko/uniforlsp/content/english/documents/family_law/BFTP/but-for-the-plan-grandparent-access-rights.md

 Our client is thrilled, and so is her granddaughter.
 We know, because Ethel has been showing us the pictures.

-Had it not been for the CAW Legal Services Plan, this beautiful and important relationship may have never begun.
+Had it not been for the Unifor Legal Services Plan, this beautiful and important relationship may have never begun.

-Submitted by Donna Wormington,
+Submitted by Donna Wormington,\
-Staff Lawyer
+Staff Lawyer\
 Oshawa Office